thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

   - learning
 ---

 I have a penchant for the program IgPet to make geochemical figures because of the ease of generating bivariate plots with minimal steps.
 On the superficial side, I like the default appearance of the plots.
-But IgPet brings me closer to the goal of learning tidy data.
+On the practical side, IgPet brings me closer to the goal of learning tidy data, which is more consistent with good programming practices.

-Sometimes I wonder if my data compilation process is too haphazard, random, and unorganized when I use Microsoft Excel.
 I am aware that scientists are using it beyond the intended purpose to display accounting data.
 It makes sense that, while, "data processing", calculations, visualizations, etc., can be done on Excel, that does not mean that we *should*.
+But sometimes I wonder if my Excel use is needlessly haphazard, random, and unorganized, despite the fact that I know how to use macros, pivot tables, etc. Perhaps the difficulties are mine alone, and I can work towards being more organized while documenting my workflow and issues.

-Still, perhaps the difficulties are mine alone, and I can work towards being more organized while documenting my workflow and issues.
-Today, I will be overly organized and document my steps.
+Today, I will be overly organized and document my steps to compare how one graduate student makes plots with Microsoft Excel and with IgPet.

 # Objective

-Today, I am making a simple "mantle components" isotope diagram from [Stracke et al. (2012)](https://www.sciencedirect.com/science/article/pii/S000925411200366X).
-The paper contains figures showing such components, but no straightforward single value or data table for say, averages, etc. My simple goal is to create an <sup>87</sup>Sr/<sup>86</sup>Sr-<sup>143</sup>Nd/<sup>144</sup>Nd plot where the 25 groups are shown with different symbols
+Make a simple "mantle components" isotope diagram from [Stracke et al. (2012)](https://www.sciencedirect.com/science/article/pii/S000925411200366X).
+The paper contains figures showing such components, but no straightforward single value or data table for say, averages, etc. My simple goal is to create an <sup>87</sup>Sr/<sup>86</sup>Sr-<sup>143</sup>Nd/<sup>144</sup>Nd plot where the 25 groups are shown with different symbols.

 # The Showdown

 I have a primary Windows laptop that I use for dissertating (LaTeX, Zotero), data processing (Excel, sometimes play around with Python and SQL), and general use.
 I will use this for the Microsoft Excel part, and the data processing for IgPet.

 I also am borrowing a MacBook Pro from my department, solely to use the program IgPet, for which my research group has a Mac OS X site license, but not one for Windows.
 I do all of the data processing, organization, collating on the Windows, and simply generate figures on the Macbook.
+I am still considering paying the $300 fee for a Windows site license, because you'll come to see the my brain can only tolerate a small level of things-being-in-several-places before I start to forget they exist, or that I was searching for those things to begin with.

 ## Microsoft Excel